yvan-sraka/Cleopatra/README.md

 This is needed when you want to use YeAST inside a complex runtime structure like, typically, a web framework!

 YeAST will be called in place of your standard interpreter without the shebang on top of your files.
-Interpreters should always take input as first positional argument and write the output on standard output.
+Interpreters should always take input as the first positional argument and write the output on standard output.

 **e.g.** You can aliases python like that: